AI-Generated Candidate Summary

 Once enabled, for any candidate who has a resume available against their profile, you will see the option to either:

 • View Summary: Allows you to view an already generated summary.
-The date the summary was generated will be shown in the pop-up where the summary is displayed.
+The date the summary was generated will be shown in the dialog where the summary is displayed.

 • Summarize: Allows you to generate a summary for a candidate.
 When clicked, the button will temporarily display information to indicate the summary is generating, and once the generation is complete, the button will change to View Summary - allowing you to click to view the newly generated summary.